LukioTools/trioprint/README.md

 ## File Structure
 - `web/`: Web interface files.
   - `main/`: Contains core web files including `index.html`, `index.css`, and `compile.py`.
-  - `config/`: Configuration-related files and `compress.py` for web interface setup.
+  - `config/`: Configuration interface files and `compress.py` for web interface setup.
+This interface is stored localy on the esp thus even if you delete the main html page, you have way to recover.

 ## Getting Started